psadmin-io/talk.psft-oci-instance-pool/slides/provision.md

 * NOTE: At first "configure", this will convert to a literal
 * Another approach could be to mess with the .ubx file, but this seems easier --
-1. Add domain configuration step to start service script
+1. Add configure to `psft-appserver-APPDOM-domain-appdom.sh`
-    * `$PS_CFG_HOME/appserv/APPDOM/psft-appserver-APPDOM-domain-appdom.sh`
     * `... $APPSRV_PS_HOME/bin/psadmin -c configure -d $APPSRVDOM" ...`
 ???
 * When UBBGEN process runs, it has some specific references to hostname